aidancox24/String_Search_II/README.md

 ```

---> To search for a pattern using the Boyer-Moore-Algorithm, issue this command:
+--> To search for a pattern using the Boyer-Moore algorithm, issue this command:

 ```
-$ searchIt BM URI UUUURIIURIUURIURIIURIIIUURIRRURII
+$ SearchIt.exe BM URI UUUURIIURIUURIURIIURIIIUURIRRURII
 ```
 Ouput:
 ```